 - Set clear family rules about not using drugs.
 Make sure your children are not influenced by their peers, and let them know about the risks involved in using marijuana.

 - Connect with the parents of your children’s friends.
-Maintaining a good network will allow you to have better control over your children’s activities.
+Maintaining a good network will allow you to better support your children’s activities.

-- Prepare teens to face peer pressure with confidence, and teach them strategies to handle difficult situations.
+- Prepare teens to handle peer pressure with confidence, and teach them strategies to handle difficult situations.

 - Gain the trust of your children so they may approach you whenever they feel troubled or under pressure.

 - Adolescence may be emotionally challenging for many teenagers, so teach your children healthy strategies to handle their emotions.
-Taking drugs may seem like an easy way out, but let them be informed that it has major health risks in the future.
+Taking drugs may seem like an easy way out, but let them be informed that it has major health risks, some immediate and others in the future and longer term.